 - EcoQuest: Applied Field Studies in New Zealand (credits vary)

-- Apply to use up to $3,000 for a course offered through another institution or for an independent study with a U-M faculty member.
+- Register for a course offered through another institution - check with a U-M academic advisor on transfer credit

 - Conservation & Development in Cultural Landscapes (Kenya)